How to Sync Zotero Files Using WebDAV and Google Drive with Koofr: A Step-by-Step Guide

 Now, let’s configure Zotero to use Koofr via WebDAV.

-1. Open Zotero Preferences:
+1. Open Zotero Settings:

 • Launch Zotero on your Mac.